‘Days Of Our Lives’ Star Jen Lilley Announces Exciting Baby News

 Lilley last appeared in Salem as her alter ego Theresa in July 2018 when she and her son Tate left the city in an emotional state after she found out Kimberly’s leukemia returned.

-While there’s no word on if or when Lilley plans to return to DAYS, it appears as if she’ll be busy learning on to be a mother to three children under the age of three during the next several months.
+While there’s no word on if or when Lilley plans to return to DAYS, it appears as if she’ll be busy learning to be a mother to three children under the age of three during the next several months.
 Congratulations to Jen Lilley!